Frequently Asked Questions

 I am a 1L.
 When can I begin attending Career Development Programs or meet with a Career Development Counselor?

-The American Bar Association, the National Association for Law Placement (NALP), and St. Thomas University School of Law believe that new law students need to take their first semester of law school to adjust to law school and their academic success.
+The American Bar Association, the National Association for Law Placement (NALP), and St. Thomas University College of Law believe that new law students need to take their first semester of law school to adjust to law school and their academic success.
 For that reason, law schools cannot begin to offer career assistance to 1L students until October 15.
 Waiting until after October 15 to visit with the Office for Career Development will not be prejudicial to you, because the NALP guidelines prohibit all 1L students from contacting potential legal employers before December 1st.
 The NALP guidelines also prohibit potential legal employers from responding to or contacting 1L students before December 15th.
 Therefore, take your first semester to adjust to law school and focus on classes.
 The Office for Career Development will let you know when you should begin attending programs and scheduling mandatory appointments with the counselors.
 During your appointments, your assigned Career Development counselor will help you prepare your career plan, resumes, cover letters, interviewing skills, and personal image.

 What resources are available through the Office for Career Development?